-The Uniform Code of Military Justice (UCMJ) is a set of criminal laws and procedures that apply to members of the United States armed forces.
-It was first enacted in 1950 and has been amended several times since then.
+The Uniform Code of Military Justice (UCMJ) is a set of criminal laws and procedures that apply to United States armed forces members.
+It was first enacted in 1950 and has been amended several times.
 The UCMJ applies to all military branches, including the Army, Navy, Air Force, Marine Corps, and Coast Guard.

 The Virginia UCMJ criminal defense lawyers at The Griffin Law Firm explain more about the UCMJ below.